 Fill a teflon with deionized water for rinsing the sample.

 Submerge the sample in the BOE at room temperature.
-The etch rate is 15-18 nm/.
+The etch rate is 15-18 nm/sec.
 When the etch time is complete, remove the sample from the beaker and submerge it into the rinse beaker for 10-20 sec.

 Rinse the sample thoroughly under running deionized water in a sink for 1-2 min.